Megan Marie Hart: Concerts

 In 2008 Hart performed with the early music ensemble Bourbon Baroque.
 The same year, she made her first TV appearance as a professional singer as the soprano soloist in Beethoven's Ninth Symphony with the Seattle Symphony in a concert for the Dalai Lama and Desmond Tutu.
 With the same orchestra she sang in a Holiday Pops concert conducted by Marvin Hamlisch, where she premiered his song Chanukah Lights, an original composition written for the occasion.
-In 2009 she performed art songs composed by Lazar Weiner, a survivor of the Holocaust, with Music of Remembrance.
-With the same ensemble she sang the soprano solo in Shostakovich's song cycle From Jewish Folk Poetry in 2010.
-The same year, she performed excerpts from Rufus Wainwright's Prima Donna in a concert with the Oregon Symphony.
+In 2009 she performed art songs composed by Lazar Weiner, a survivor of the Holocaust, with Music of Remembrance, and Tatyana in concert performances of Eugen Onegin.
+In September 2010 she sang Marie in excerpts from Rufus Wainwright's Prima Donna alongside Janis Kelly as Régine with the Oregon Symphony under Carlos Kalmar.
+Wainwright's concert at the Arlene Schnitzer Concert Hall was the opening event of the Time-Based Art Festival, and the US premiere of music from his opera.
+In November 2010 Hart sang the soprano solo in Shostakovich's song cycle From Jewish Folk Poetry with Music of Remembrance.